frenzywall/vagrant-avail-light-setup/README.md

 ## Prerequisites

-- [Vagrant](https://www.vagrantup.com/downloads) installed on your local machine.
+- [Vagrant](https://www.vagrantup.com/downloads) installed on my local machine.
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or another compatible provider for Vagrant.
-- Basic knowledge of command-line operations.

 ## Vagrant Configuration

-1. **Create a `Vagrantfile`**: This file defines the configuration for your Vagrant environment, including the box to use, network settings, and provisioning scripts.
+1. **Create a `Vagrantfile`**: This file defines the configuration the Vagrant environment, including the box to use, network settings, and provisioning scripts.

 ```ruby
 Vagrant.configure("2") do |config|